throw-if-null/rat/README.md

 Test can be ran either through Visual Studio, or by running: `dotnet test` from `src` folder

 Note: By default test are running agains SqlLite database.
-Check '_Choosing the database_` section on how to switch to SqlServer database
+Check '_Choosing the database_` section on how to switch to PostGre/SqlServer database

 ## Chosing the database

 Test suite supprots two database types:
 1. SqlLite
-2. SqlServer
+2. PostGre/SqlServer

 ### Using SqlLite

 SqlLite is the default database

-### Using SqlServer
+### Using PostGre/SqlServer

-To run test against SqlServer database use command: `dotnet test -e DATABASE_ENGINE=sqlserver`.
+To run test against SqlServer database use command: `dotnet test -e DATABASE_ENGINE=sqlserver/postgre`.
 Alternatively `DATABASE_ENGINE` variable can be added as an OS variable and then only `dotnet test` can be used.

 # Run locally